inasafe/inasafe-doc/docs/source/training/socialisation/inasafe-in-more-detail.rst

 38. This layer already has its keywords filled out, lets go through these:

-	:Category: postprocessing - *Layer to be used after impact is derived*
-	:Aggregation attribute: KAB_NAME - *The name of the attribute you wan to aggregate*
+	Category: postprocessing - *Layer to be used after impact is derived* Aggregation attribute: KAB_NAME - *The name of the attribute you wan to aggregate*
-	:Subcategory: aggregation
+	Subcategory: aggregation
-	:Title: District's of Jakarta
+	Title: District's of Jakarta
-	:Source: OpenStreetMap
+	Source: OpenStreetMap
-	:Female ratio attribute: PEREMPUAN - *Attribute name of female percentage per district*
+	Female ratio attribute: PEREMPUAN - *Attribute name of female percentage per district*

 By looking at the district layer attribute table you can see that the names of the attribute correspond.